Do you ever find yourself in that predicament where you want to really, really, really badly invite people over for an incredible summer bbq?

 And, if you want to try your hand and magically transforming something else in your repertoire, just take one component of a dish you love and think about how to serve it differently.

 For example, when you think Caesar salad, one of the components is Parmesan cheese.
-So, why not make a bunch of these parmesan baskets and use them as serving bowls for your guests to fill with homemade Caesar salad?
+So, why not make a bunch of these parmesan cups and use them as serving bowls for your guests to fill with homemade Caesar salad?
 Smart right?

 I’m telling you…magician status.